QUASARS06/ai-agent-cli/README.md

 ## Interesting Project

 ### Chrome Extension: Quick Def
-I asked the agent `agentcli` to create a Chrome Extension which shows the meaning of the selected word on an overlay.
+I asked the agent `agentcli` to create a Chrome Extension which shows the meaning of the selected word on a page in an overlay.
 This was the exact prompt I gave in `/paste` mode.
 ```
 Create a minimal Chrome Extension (Manifest V3) called "Quick Definition".